 other Representation Information such as analysis and display software.

 In some projects the Representation Information may be captured in a number of formal documents.
 In others, especially those which extend over many years or even decades, there are likely to be a number of pieces of Representation Information which are not formally captured.
-For example there may be information which “everyone knows” such as:
+For example, there may be information which “everyone knows” such as:

 modelling and designs